SUSE/scf/README.md

     ```

-## How do I generate UCP service definitions?
+## How do I generate HCP service definitions?

   1. Ensure that the Vagrant box is running.

   2. `ssh` into the Vagrant box.

-  3. To generate the `hcf-ucp.json` file that contains the UCP service definition for the current set of roles, run the `make ucp` command.
+  3. To generate the `hcf-hcp.json` file that contains the HCP service definition for the current set of roles, run the `make hcp` command.

     __Note:__ This target takes the same `make` variables as the `tag` and `publish` targets.

-  You can also read a step by step tutorial of running [HCF on UCP](ucp/README.md) using Vagrant.
+  You can also read a step by step tutorial of running [HCF on HCP](hcp/README.md) using Vagrant.

 ## How do I generate Terraform MPC service definitions?